-Our catchment area is in the middle of the map, bordered by a turquoise line.
+Our catchment area is in the middle of the map, bordered by a blue line.
 You can view it in more detail at devon.cc/schoolareamaps.
 This will confirm whether addresses close to the boundary are inside or outside our area.
 We welcome admissions applications for children living inside and outside our designated area.

-We share the same catchment as Ladysmith Junior School.
+We share our catchment with Ladysmith Infant School.